Textualize/textual/docs/introduction.md

 ```

-This script imports App as before, but also the `Widget` class from `textual.widget`, which is the base class for all Widgets.
+This script imports `App` and also the `Widget` class from `textual.widget`.
 To create a Clock widget we extend from the Widget base class:

 ```python title="clock01.py" hl_lines="7 8 9 10 11 12 13"
 --8<-- "docs/examples/introduction/clock01.py"
 ```

 Widgets support many of the same events as the Application itself, and can be thought of as mini-applications in their own right.
 The Clock widget responds to a Mount event which is the first event received when a widget is _mounted_ (added to the App).
-The code in `Clock.on_mount` sets `styles.content_align` to tuple of `("center", "middle")` which tells Textual to display the Widget's content aligned to the horizontal center, and in the middle vertically.
-If you resize the terminal, you should find the time remains in the center.
+The code in `Clock.on_mount` sets `styles.content_align` to tuple of `("center", "middle")` which tells Textual to center align its contents.
+If you size the terminal you should see that the text remains centered.

-The second line in `on_mount` calls `self.set_interval` which tells Textual to invoke the `self.refresh` method once per second.
+The second line in `on_mount` calls `self.set_interval` which tells Textual to invoke the `self.refresh` method once per second, so our clock remains up-to-date.

 When Textual refreshes a widget it calls it's `render` method: